absolunet/docs-node-ioc/src/docs/01_getting-started/01_installation/en.md

 ### Environment

-The environment is very useful to quickly adapt configuration from a local machine to the production server.
+The environment is very useful to quickly adapt the configuration from a local machine to the production server.
-The configuration can directly references the environment variable with the double mustache syntax.
+The configuration can directly reference the environment variable with the double mustache syntax.
 However, to ensure that the environment remains simple to manage, a `.env` file can be used in your application.
 Every key-value pair will be merged in the existing environment during your application execution time.
 A `.env.example` is provided by default in the application repository.